SatyaTheG/Neural_Nosh/Diet_Recommendation/README.md

       "weight_loss": 0.8}
    }
    ```
 3. Enjoy with your results with daily tailored deitary recommendations.

+## Note:
+**This repo only provides the dietary information to the user and not the other features.**